mael-insa/d7020e_lab3_mael/examples/EX4_README.md

 Once you got it working, make an objdump to confirm that the generated code is the same as in lab3.
 If not there is still something wrong, go back and fix.

-Now repeat E1-3.
+Now repeat E1-3 and re-run symex and report the P,I,C,S values.

 - F1) `sum_recursive`

-[Your sum_recursive, cycle-count here]
+[Your sum_recursive, cycle-count here, symex P, symex I, symex C, symex S]

 Now, comment out `sum_recursive` and uncomment `sum_iterative`, and run on hardware in `--release` mode.

 - F2) `sum_iterative`

-[Your sum_iterative, cycle-count here]
+[Your sum_iterative, cycle-count here, symex P, symex I, symex C, symex S]

 Finally repeat for `sum_formula`.

 - F3) `sum_formula`

+[Your sum_formula, cycle-count here, symex P, symex I, symex C, symex S]

-Discuss in your own words the results obtained (did you get fewer/more cycles etc., when changed ISA).
+Discuss in your own words the results obtained (did you get fewer/more cycles etc., when changed ISA), did symex become more or less accurate.

 [Discussion here]